Hornan7/Testnet_Scenarios/README.md

 Only 4 Constitutional Committee members of the 9 total have made their authorization certificate and can vote using their hot keys.

 ## Governance action 1 - Protocol Parameters Update (Epoch 194)
-#### TxId: `eec0e234dd5b7e7daef5c4bfb9474025efe15d009843a2f4f01c3a40f98f2ce1#0`
+- TxId: `eec0e234dd5b7e7daef5c4bfb9474025efe15d009843a2f4f01c3a40f98f2ce1#0`
+- Parameter changed: `pvtHardForkInitiation` from `0.01` to `0.51`
-#### Goal: The Goal is to verify if the CC-members who haven't authorize their hot keys yet will be considered in the voting quorum (1/3)
+- The Goal is to verify if the CC-members who haven't authorize their hot keys yet will be considered in the voting quorum (1/3)

 | CC Member             | Hot Keys State  | Vote asked | Vote done |
 |-----------------------|-----------------|------------|-----------|